Who should attend?

-The course is targeted at road safety professionals from LMIC’s who are or will be active in road safety for some time during their professional career.
-Participants may have a background in engineering, behavioural sciences, public health, law enforcement, transportation/land use planning, statistics, economics, public policy etc. Potential participants may, for instance, (aim to) play a role as lecturer or trainer, or be affiliated to road safety policy and research.
-They may work for central or regional public authorities, for international organizatons, in the private sector, as a consultant, at universities, research institutes, police or NGOs, etc. Thus students at universities will not be admitted.
+The course is targeted at road safety professionals from LMICs, who are or will be active in road safety for some time during their professional career.
+Participants should have a professional background relevant for road safety, such as in engineering, behavioural sciences, public health, law enforcement, transportation/land use planning, statistics, economics, and public policy.

+Participants are encouraged to apply who (aim) to play a role as lecturer or trainer, or who are affiliated with road safety policy and research.
+They may work for central or regional public authorities, for international organizations, in the private sector, as a consultant, at universities, research institutes, police or NGOs, etc. However, students at universities are excluded from participation in the course.

 - Academic or higher professional education, preferably master degree, with relevance for road safety